 Make sure to override the rapid moves (not 100%) and look at

 DISTANCE TO GO

-If the front face of your part does not clean up or you feel you are taking too much off then the workshift will need to be moved,
+If when you run your program the front face of your part does not clean up or you feel you are taking too much off then the workshift will need to be altered.

 Always use + INPUT as this will add the value to the present value.

-If you use input it will replace the figure and now your in deep trouble.
+If you use input it will replace the figure and now your in trouble.

 Thanks for watching and reading

 If you have been affected by any of the issues in this post or need CNC Counselling then contact me.